p3z/license-key-generator-module/README.md

 - the delimiter_step is set to 4

 These can be modified to generate different key sizes as needed.
 For best results, ensure the delimiter step is a factor of the key_length

+30/01/22
+Decided to refactor and add a bunch of functionality to handle other codes, no doubt this will be useful elsewhere